 I always do group tests at 50 yards.
 I find this provides the best way to determine a real difference in pellet groups.
-At shorter ranges, often more than one brand of pellet may produce similar sized groups.
+At shorter ranges, often more than one brand of pellet may produce similarly sized groups.
 This is ok if you only ever intend to shoot at that range.
-But should you consider to shoot at further distances, you will not really know how your chosen pellet will perform and whether it will reliably hit the target or kill zone.
+But should you consider shooting at further distances, you will not really know how your chosen pellet will perform and whether it will reliably hit the target or kill zone.
 If you hunt with your air rifle, not knowing how your pellets group with certainty is, quite frankly, irresponsible.

 Once at the range I placed a sheet of A4 on a sheet of box cardboard down the range at 50 yards.
-On the sheet I drew twelve crosses as targets to aim at.
-The purpose is not necessarily to be on target, but to consistently aim at the same point shot after shot.
+On the sheet, I drew twelve crosses as targets to aim at.
+The purpose is not necessarily to be on target but to consistently aim at the same point shot after shot.
 Where the pellet lands is irrelevant when checking how well the rifle and pellet performs.
 The primary purpose is to see how tight the pellets group.

 Back at the firing line, I use a deadshot shooting bag filled with dry uncooked rice.
 Whilst these are indeed heavy, they provide an ideal malleable and firm support for your PCP air rifle.
 I wouldn’t use one of these for a spring air rifle though.
-For those I would use a bag filled with polystyrene balls which can also double as a cushion to sit on in the field.
+For those, I would use a bag filled with polystyrene balls which can also double as a cushion to sit on in the field.

 three shot groups are not sufficient!